-Traveller’s Come Here To Relax
+Traveler’s Come Here To Relax

-Sherwood Inn – Nestled on the shore of beautiful Skaneateles Lake, just a short drive from Syracuse, the Sherwood Inn, a meticulously restored inn, has been hosting travellers since 1807, when it originally served as stagecoach stop.
+Sherwood Inn – Nestled on the shore of beautiful Skaneateles Lake, just a short drive from Syracuse, the Sherwood Inn, a meticulously restored inn, has been hosting travelers since 1807, when it originally served as stagecoach stop.

 Today the Sherwood Inn hosts guests for dining, events, and pleasurable stays in one of their 25 beautifully appointed guest rooms – each one unique.
 While it is a large inn, the Sherwood gives you the feel of a comfortable, “at home” experience, the minute you walk through their doors.
 Surrounded by elegant decor, a visit to this grand inn is a classy treat that we don’t often get to enjoy in our world full of chain hotels and cut-and-paste hotel rooms.